-Nadine Abigaña, coordinator of music admission at Walnut Hill School for the Arts, says that at her school, students “benefit from being surrounded by peers who value process, strive for excellence, engage deeply in their own learning, and ultimately enjoy a range of options for college, conservatory, and career.
+Nadine Abigaña, associate director of college counseling at Walnut Hill School for the Arts, says that at her school, students “benefit from being surrounded by peers who value process, strive for excellence, engage deeply in their own learning, and ultimately enjoy a range of options for college, conservatory, and career.
 The community is especially powerful and compelling because its members — students, faculty and staff alike — share a deep passion for making and celebrating art.”

 As a freshman, Bryan Dunnewald attended a conventional high school in his hometown in Colorado.
 After spending the summer at Interlochen Summer Arts Camp, he transferred to Interlochen Arts Academy High School to continue to pursue his passion for studying organ, and never looked back.